SAP/flake8-tergeo/docs/checks.md

 ## FTP014
 Checks for calls of `urllib.parse.urlparse`.
-This function can parse a special `;parameters` part inside the path which is not recommended.
+This function can parse a special `;parameters` part inside the url path which is not recommended.
 The function `urllib.parse.urlsplit` does basically the same but ignores the `parameters` part and is therefore faster.
-The check is only active if `urllib.parse.urlparse` is somehow imported.

 ## FTP015
 Checks for imports of `pkg_resources`.
-This module should not be used anymore as better and faster alternatives are available in `importlib` and its backports
+This module should not be used anymore as better and faster alternatives are available in `importlib` and its backports.

 ## FTP016
-Find usage of python2 metaclass declaration with `__metaclass__` inside the class body.
+Finds usage of python2 metaclass declaration with `__metaclass__` inside the class body.
-Instead use `metaclass=` in the class signature.
+Use `metaclass=` in the class signature instead.

 ## FTP017
-Find legacy calls of `typing.NamedTuple`.
-Instead, extend `typing.NamedTuple` by creating a new class
+Finds legacy calls of `typing.NamedTuple`.
+Instead, extend `typing.NamedTuple` by creating a new class.

 ## FTP018
-Find legacy calls of `typing.TypedDict`.
-Instead, extend `typing.TypedDict` by creating a new class
+Finds legacy calls of `typing.TypedDict`.
+Instead, extend `typing.TypedDict` by creating a new class.

 ## FTP019
 *reserved for a future check*

 ## FTP020
 Checks if an encoding comment (`# -*- coding: utf-8 -*-`) is used.
-These comments are not needed in python 3 anymore
+These comments are not needed in python 3 anymore.

 ## FTP021
-Checks if a string value (or a part of it) can be replaced with `string.ascii_letters`
+Checks if a string value (or a part of it) can be replaced with `string.ascii_letters`.

 ## FTP022
-Checks if a string value (or a part of it) can be replaced with `string.ascii_lowercase`
+Checks if a string value (or a part of it) can be replaced with `string.ascii_lowercase`.

 ## FTP023
-Checks if a string value (or a part of it) can be replaced with `string.ascii_uppercase`
+Checks if a string value (or a part of it) can be replaced with `string.ascii_uppercase`.

 ## FTP024
-Checks if a string value (or a part of it) can be replaced with `string.digits`
+Checks if a string value (or a part of it) can be replaced with `string.digits`.

 ## FTP025
-Checks for `isinstance` calls with an one-element tuple
+Checks for `isinstance` calls with an one-element tuple.
+Replace with tuple with the exact value instead and save the time which is needed to construct and iterate over the tuple.

 ## FTP026
-Checks for imports the easteregg modules `this`, `antigravity`, `__hello__` and `__phello__`,
+Checks for imports of the following easteregg modules
+- `this`
+- `antigravity`
+- `__hello__`
+- `__phello__`

 ## FTP027
-Checks for easteregg imports of the `__future__` module: `braces` and `barry_as_FLUFL`.
+Checks for if any of the following easteregg are imported over the `__future__` module
+- `braces`
+- `barry_as_FLUFL`.

 ## FTP028
-Find empty doc comments (`#:`)
+Finds empty doc comments (`#:`).

 ## FTP029
-Find `enumeration` loops where the index variable is named `_`.
+Finds `enumeration` loops where the index variable is named `_`.
-Use a classical for loop instead
+Use a classical `for` loop instead.

 ## FTP030
-Checks if any unnecessary future import is used
+Checks if any unnecessary future import is used.

 ## FTP031
-Checks if percentage formatting is used in logging calls
+Checks if percentage formatting is used in logging calls.

 ## FTP032
-Checks if a f-string is used in logging calls
+Checks if a f-string is used in logging calls.

 ## FTP033
 Checks if str.format is used in logging calls.

 ## FTP034
-Checks if `exc_info=True` is used in exception logging calls.
+Checks if `exc_info=True` is used in `.exception()` logging calls.
 This argument is redundant.

 ## FTP035
-Checks if the deprecated logging method `warn` is used.
+Checks if the deprecated logging method `.warn()` is used.

 ## FTP036
 Checks if `exc_info=True` is used in error logging calls.
-Use exception instead.
+Use `.exception()` instead.

 ## FTP037
 Checks if keys used in the `extra` dict of logging calls clashes with existing `logging.LogRecord` fields.
-This can lead to errors during runtime
+This can lead to errors during runtime.

 ## FTP038
-Checks if `float('NaN')` is used, because `math.nan` should be preferred
+Checks if `float('NaN')` is used.
+Use `math.nan` instead.

 ## FTP039
-Check if a dunder is used in the middle of the name like `a__b`.
+Checks if a dunder is used in the middle of the name like `a__b`.
 Double underscores at the start and at the end are ignored.

 ## FTP040